-We have already covered how to search a file in your Debian system.
-In this article, I am going to demonstrate how you can delete files and directories using a terminal.
-There are several commands and I’ll explain one by one with examples.
+We have already covered how to search for a file in Debian.
+In this article, I am going to demonstrate how you can delete files and directories using the terminal.
+There are several commands and I’ll explain them one by one with examples.
 I am using Debian 10 here.
-However, the commands and procedure mentioned below should be almost the same across different Linux distributions.
+However, the commands and procedures mentioned below should be almost the same across different Linux distributions.

 Suppose you have a file test.txt and you want to delete it.
 Run the following command on your terminal.